 10. Check and repair the watering system

-Sometimes the water hose gets a kink and breaks, or the dog chews it up, or it gets damaged by the sun.
-Don’t wait to check on it till you need it: take a look at your garden hoses now.
+Sometimes the water hose gets kinked and breaks, or the dog chews it up, or the sun damages it.
+Don’t wait to check on it until you need it: take a look at your garden hoses now.

 Do you have an irrigation system?
 It makes it so much easier to water your garden!
 Install one before planting this spring.

 Or, if you need a budget option, here’s an idea: punch holes in the bottom of an empty water jug and bury it with only the top exposed.
-Then fill it up with water and let it do its job sending water deep into the ground straight to the root system.
-Add PVC pipe if bending down to fill the container is too much of a problem for you.
+Then fill it up with water and let it do its job, sending water deep into the ground straight to the root system.
+Add PVC pipe if bending down to fill the container is too much of a problem.
 Fill the jugs when they empty and leave the worry behind.

-With these simple preparations there should be a greater chance of a bountiful harvest come fall.
+With these simple preparations, there should be a greater chance of a bountiful harvest in the coming fall.

 The Ultimate Gardening Guide for Grow Bags